 - The course provides opportunities for students to develop the skills related to following mathematical practices:

 - Students have access to graphing calculators and opportunities to use them to solve problems and to explore and interpret calculus concepts.

 - The course provides opportunities for students to use calculus to solve real-world problems.

 AP Calculus AB resource requirements:

 The list below represents examples of textbooks that meet the resource requirements of AP Calculus AB and have met or exceed the required alignment to the learning objectives and skills in the course curriculum framework.
-The list below is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by the College Board.
+The list is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by the College Board.
 Not using a book from this list does not mean that a course will not receive authorization.
 Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary, supporting resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.

 - The Charles A. Dana Center.
 Agile Mind Calculus AB.
 Agile Mind.

 - Anton, Howard, Irl Bivens, and Stephen Davis.
 Calculus: Early Transcendentals, Single Variable.
 10th Edition.
 Wiley.